 Dealing With Hazards Toolbox Talk

-Because of the nature of the job, construction work is much more dangerous than almost any other line of work possible.
-You are constantly dealing with heavy machinery and potentially dangerous chemicals and materials.
-These things can cause bodily harm to you and the people around you if not handled properly.
-In this article, we will discuss how you can deal with the safety hazards at your job site.
+Because of the nature of the job, construction work is much more dangerous than almost any other line of work possible—you are constantly dealing with hazards such as heavy machinery or potentially dangerous chemicals.
+These hazards add up, and if not handled properly, can cause bodily harm to you and the people around you.
+In this toolbox talk, we will discuss how you can recognize and control the safety hazards at your job site, as well as some common construction site hazards to look out for.

-As we mentioned at the top of the toolbox talk, working constriction is dangerous by nature.
-Many work-place hazards can be dealt with before they cause issues but some hazards simply come with the job.
-It’s up to both the employee and the company to successfully mitigate these hazards through training and attentiveness.
-Here are some of the most common hazards of a construction site:
+As we mentioned above, working constriction is dangerous by nature.
+Many workplace hazards can be dealt with before they cause issues, but some hazards simply come with the job.
+It’s up to both the employee and the company to successfully recognize and control these hazards through training and attentiveness.
+Some of the most common hazards of a construction site include:

-According to recent research, over a quarter of worker fatalities were from a fall of height.
-This means working at height is the most common cause of fatal injuries to workers.
+According to recent research, over a quarter of worker fatalities were from a heights-related fall, making working from heights the most common cause of fatal injuries to workers.
 If you are a supervisor, you need to be sure that all of your employees who work at height are thoroughly trained and experienced to do the job.
-You also need to be sure the proper equipment is involved.
-Here are some of the ways you can avoid an accident:
+You also need to be sure the proper equipment and fall protection measures are involved.
+Here are some of the ways you can avoid a heights-related accident:

 Another unavoidable risk is moving machinery.
-Unavoidable in the sense that this machinery will always be on the worksite.
+It's unavoidable in the sense that this machinery will always be on the worksite.
 Accidents caused by moving machinery can be avoided if proper precautions are taken.
-Things such as supply vehicles, lifting equipment, and diggers can all pose a threat.
+Heavy equipment such as supply vehicles, lifting equipment, and diggers can all pose a threat.
 Here are some of the ways you can deal with that threat:

 Slips, Trips, and Falls

 Unfortunately, many construction workers are unaware of the long-term damage noise can cause until it’s too late.
-PPE is required on the worksite to prevent hearing loss.
+Hearing protection PPE is required on the worksite to prevent noise induced hearing loss.
 When you are working with heavy machinery and heavy materials, loud noises are bound to happen.
-Without proper equipment, these loud noises can take a toll over time.
-This can lead to hearing loss or tinnitus.
+Without proper equipment, these loud noises can take a toll over time, leading to hearing loss or tinnitus.
 Make sure your ears are always protected when you’re on the job.

 Working in construction is dangerous.
 You don’t need us to tell you that.
 Unfortunately, so many of these workplace injuries can be avoided with proper safety protocols.
 Recognizing the dangers of construction work and taking steps to mitigate that danger is required.